 A serious work injury can affect a person’s health, finances, and ability to provide for their family.
-One of the biggest worries many workers face after an injury is how they will pay their medical bills.
+One of the biggest worries many face after an injury at work is how they will pay their medical bills.

 In Vermont, a worker with an accepted workers’ compensation claim is entitled to have their medical bills paid by their employer’s insurance company.
 The insurer has to pay for all reasonable and necessary treatment that is related to the work injury.

-Your employer’s insurance company must pay for any medical expenses, medical supplies, and medications related to your work injury.
+Your employer’s workers' compensation insurance company must pay for any medical expenses, medical supplies, and medications related to your work injury.
 Here are the important things to know:

 - Unlike with your own health insurance, you should not have to pay any copays, deductibles, or out-of-pocket costs—ever!
 If something accidentally gets billed to your own insurance (such as a prescription), send us the receipt and we will get you and your insurer reimbursed.

-- This includes reimbursement for parking fees and mileage to medical appointments.
-It can also include reimbursement for meals if you have to travel a long way for treatment.
-If you cannot drive due to your work injury, this can include the carrier hiring a driver to take you to all your medical appointments related to the work injury.
+- The insurance company must also reimburse you for parking fees and your mileage to medical appointments.
+Payment can also include reimbursement for meals if you have to travel a long way for treatment.
+If you cannot drive due to your work injury, the insurance carrier may have to hire a driver to take you to all your medical appointments related to the work injury.

 Workers’ compensation medical benefits include everything you’d normally think of health insurance covering, such as: